LambdaHack/LambdaHack/PLAYING.md

 Once the few basic command keys and on-screen symbols are learned, mastery and enjoyment of the game is the matter of tactical skill and literary imagination.
-To be honest, a lot of imagination is required for this simple game, but it's is playable and winnable.
+To be honest, a lot of imagination is required for this simple game, but it's playable and winnable.

 Dungeon